IntroToCode/RecipesCodemates9/breakfast/readme.md

 ## Equipment needed:
 - jar or tupper ware to contain oats
-- measuring cups and spoons
+- Measuring cups and spoons

 ## Steps for preparation: